 The Computational Biology & Bioinformatics Program (CBBP) conducts research and offers services and training in the management and analysis of biological and biomedical data.

 The CBBP faculty and staff are a diverse group of interdisciplinary specialists, with research interests that span the life sciences.
 We have expertise in building infrastructure, developing algorithms, and designing and implementing analytical approaches.
 The data we handle ranges from species ecology through to genomic medicine; particular focus areas are illustrated in our Research page.

 The CBBP brings computer scientists and engineers together with clinicians and medical research scientists to develop the methods and tools needed for the analysis of complex high-dimensional data sets.
-Please visit the Research page to learn more about CBBP’s collaborative projects.
+Click to learn more about CBBP’s collaborative projects.